-See the Introduction to Specialty-Type Beer section for additional comments, particularly on evaluating the balance of added ingredients with the base beer.
+See the Introduction to Specialty-Type Beer section (AABC note: at the start of Category 18) for additional comments, particularly on evaluating the balance of added ingredients with the base beer

 Overall Impression: A base beer enhanced by or featuring the character of additional grain or grains.
 The specific character depends greatly on the character of the added grains.